 Wolfe also spent 10 years with Maersk Sealand/APM Terminals in Tacoma, most recently as the terminal's operations manager.

-He is on the boards of the American Association of Port Authorities (AAPA), Executive Council for a Greater Tacoma, Tacoma-Pierce County Chamber of Commerce and the Washington State Fair Board.
+He is on the boards of the American Association of Port Authorities (AAPA), Executive Council for a Greater Tacoma, Tacoma-Pierce County Chamber of Commerce, the Washington State Fair Board, Federal Maritime Commission’s Export Innovation Team and Maritime Innovation Advisory Council for the Department of Commerce.
 Wolfe is also an executive board member of the Economic Development Board for Tacoma-Pierce County.

 Wolfe earned a bachelor's degree in business administration from Pacific Lutheran University.

 Don Esterbrook, Deputy CEO

 Don Esterbrook is the deputy CEO leading the commercial and operations groups.